open-telemetry/semantic-conventions/specification/metrics/semantic_conventions/http-metrics.md

 **[2]:** The HTTP request method usually contains one of a standard methods defined in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) or [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).

-Instrumentations SHOULD call into TODO advice API (when available) before recording any telemetry and specify a list of known HTTP request methods.
+Instrumentations SHOULD call into TODO advice API (when available) and specify a list of known HTTP request methods.
 For general-purpose HTTP instrumentations this list SHOULD include common request methods:
 `GET`, `HEAD`, `POST`, `PUT`, `PATCH`, `DELETE`, `CONNECT`, `OPTIONS`, `TRACE`.
-Applications MAY use TODO advice API to override instrumentation defaults.
+Applications MAY use TODO View API to override instrumentation defaults.

-Instrumentations for specific web frameworks that consider HTTP methods to be case insensitive, MAY uppercase HTTP method and populate the canonical name.
+Instrumentations for specific web frameworks that consider HTTP methods to be case insensitive, MAY uppercase HTTP method and populate canonical names.

 **[3]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.